tbenthompson/tbenthompson_site/content/post/better_than_gauss.md

 +++
-title="Gaussian quadrature is not optimal." date=2021-06-14
+title="Gaussian quadrature is not optimal" date=2021-06-14
 +++